 "Pegs have to be matching.
 It got so out of control that I sobbed when we got a dryer so I can avoid the stress."

 It seems simple household chores can bring out the obsessive side in anyone.
 Even famous science commentator, Dr Karl Kruszelnicki, has a strict system.

 "I do the garments long ones, short ones, long ones, short ones in order to maximize the sunshine input, but my wife and two daughters taught me another method which is one quadrant for each of us which makes sense as it's social engineering," he said of his family hanging techniques recently on Triple J radio.

-But let’s forget about the design of hanging clothes for a moment, what of the science behind leaving space between lines in order to maximize airflow?
+But let's forget about the design of hanging clothes for a moment, what of the science behind leaving space between lines in order to maximise airflow?